-Redd superimposition rates were documented in the Entiat River in reaches 1-5.
+Redd superimposition rates were documented in the Entiat River where spring and Summer Chinook Salmon spawning overlaps in reaches 1-5.
 To determine the contribution by origin the total number of superimposed redds was apportioned based on the population composition in reaches 1-5 assuming equal likelihood of superimposition between origins.
-Then the hatchery superimposition rate was divided by Entiat NFH-origin fish and other hatchery-origin fish based on the Entiat NFH percentage.
+Then the hatchery superimposition rate was apportioned among rearing facilities based on carcass CWT recoveries to derive the Entiat NFH contribution percentage.
 Spring Chinook Salmon are not thought to spawn in the lower reaches (F and H) therefore, we felt it was inaccurate to use the total hatchery wild composition and the total Entiat NFH percentage.